lukeburns/react-props-builder/README.md

 <Editor
   builders={builders}
   update={handleUpdate}
-  export={handleExport}
 />
 ```

-instantiates an editor with `builders` as a palette. `handleUpdate` allows you to control the editor preview, and `handleExport` let's you to manage export.
+instantiates an editor with `builders` as a palette. `handleUpdate` allows you to control the editor preview.

 run `npm start` and see the `example` directory for a working example that uses a number of builders and widgets.